ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_docking.md

 ## Requirements

 It is assumed ROS2 and Nav2 dependent packages are installed or built locally - including `opennav_docking`.
-Please make sure that Nav2 project is also built locally, see [Build and Install](../../development_guides/build_docs/index.md#build-and-install) for reference.
+Please make sure that Nav2 project is also built locally, see [Build and Install][build-and-install] for reference.

 See `opennav_docking` README for complete concept explanations, parameters, and APIs.